nlon982/Python-Projects-2019-2020/README.md

 The goal of having these projects on GitHub is:
   1) To have a sense of security that these projects are safe in one place online; I value being able to look at old projects to see my improvement
-  3) To show people what i've worked on
+  3) To show people what I've worked on

 Chronology:
   SudokuProject (mid 2019)